 Configure MySQL Connector For The Database

-I have created a moviesdemo database with two tables movies and sales.
-The movies tables consist of all the movies and the sales consist of the total number of movie ticket sold.
+consist of the total number of movie ticket sold.
 The idea behind using these two tables is to make the tutorial simple and easy and also to show how two related tables get processed in stream processing.

-When the movie row is being inserted in the movies table within the same transaction sales table row also gets inserted with a starting value of 0.
+When the movie row is being inserted in the movies table within the same transaction sales

-To make the debezium Kafka connector to listen to the changes happening on the moviesdemo project we will need to provide configuration settings to the connector.
-A POST request in the following format to the URL http://localhost:8083/connectors will register the connection settings to the debezium utility.
+will register the connection settings to the debezium utility.
 Make sure to provide the same username and password that you used while configuring the mySQL.

 {